rhcamilex/explorer/README.md

 $ > quit()
 ```

-Above dbuser explorer will full access explorerDB and clustor setting will be well used on monitoring the multiple sharding and replication of multiple mongodb instances.
+Above dbuser explorer will full access explorerDB and cluster setting will be well used on monitoring the multiple sharding and replication of multiple mongodb instances.
 Enable database authorization in the MongoDB configuration file /etc/mongodb.conf by appending the following lines:

 ```